Fermanagh GAA: Ladies' football

 Fermanagh has a ladies' football team.
+They currently play in the All-Ireland Intermediate Ladies' Football Championship.
+They became runners-up in 2009 and 2014.

 Camogie

 Having been established in the 1920s, Camogie was revived in Fermanagh by Father Tom Maguire in 1939 around a base in Newtownbutler and they contested Ulster senior championship finals in the 1940s.
 Enniskillen contested the Féile na nGael camogie first division final in 1977 and Teemore won divisional honours in 1993, 1994 and 1995.

 Under Camogie's National Development Plan 2010-2015, "Our Game, Our Passion", three new camogie clubs were to be established in Fermanagh and a county board formed by 2015.

+According to the Fermanagh GAA strategic plan 2026-2030 from 2026, "Camogie does not currently operate within Fermanagh".